slhck/slhck.github.io/_posts/2017-02-24-vbr-settings.md

 - Q<sub>min</sub> stands for the setting to be used for achieving lowest quality and Q<sub>max</sub> for highest.
 These are not just lowest and highest values.
 - Q<sub>def</sub> is the default value chosen if no other is specified.
 This means that (most?) encoders will use one or the other VBR mode by default, e.g. libx264.
 I wasn't able to research whether this applies to all encoders.
 - Some encoders use private options instead of the regular <code>-q</code>.
 Read the second column *Param* for the correct option to use.
-- Rows highlighted with green refer to encoders that allow you to use VBR.
-Rows in yellow aren't really VBR or I simply couldn't find out whether they support it.
+- Rows in yellow aren't really VBR or I simply couldn't find out whether they support it.
 Rows in red mean: No VBR support.

 <table class="table table-bordered">
 <caption>Video</caption>